 Hawaii Christmas Bird Count Data

 The following table indicates selected species and provides links to graphs when created.
 In the table, "Increase" and "Decrease" indicate species that either have significant trends throughout the count period, or species with populations that either came into or became extirpated from, respectively, the count circle during the period.
-"Cyclic" indicates a species that shows apparent cycles, peaks, or periods of low numbers within the count timeframe but do not show significant overall linear trends.
+"Cyclic" indicates a species that shows apparent cycles, peaks, or periods of low numbers within the count time frame but do not show significant overall linear trends.
 Links to graphs are provided for species with increasing, decreasing, and cyclic patterns.
 "No Trend" indicates stable or fluctuating numbers but no significant linear trend or apparent cyclic patterns; graphs were not created for most of these species.

 Click on species name for pdf versions of species accounts.

 Citation: Pyle, R.L., and P. Pyle.
-2009.
+2017.
 The Birds of the Hawaiian Islands: Occurrence, History, Distribution, and Status.
 B.P.
 Bishop Museum, Honolulu, HI, U.S.A.
-Version 1 (31 December 2009) http://hbs.bishopmuseum.org/birds/rlp-monograph
+Version 2 (1 January 2017) http://hbs.bishopmuseum.org/birds/rlp-monograph